Xon77/Xon77/README.md

 ---

-## 🎬 To see me & listen to me More
+## 🎬 To see me or listen to me More

 <details>
 <summary>🎭 in performance in 2025</summary>